Chocolate Frosted Donuts.

 - rainbow sprinkles

-For the chocolate glaze: Place the chocolate chips, butter, corn syrup, and water in a medium bowl.
-Melt in 20 second increments int he microwave, stirring after each time, until completely melted and smooth.
+- Make the chocolate glaze: Place the chocolate chips, butter, corn syrup, and water in a medium bowl.
+Melt in 20 second increments in the microwave, stirring after each time, until completely melted and smooth.
 Dip the tops of the donuts into the chocolate glaze and then cover with sprinkles.
 I simply poured the sprinkles into a deep bowl and dipped the tops of the donuts into it.
 You'll likely have leftover ganache.
 It's great on ice cream!

-*Nonfat, low fat, vanilla, plain, Greek or regular yogurt is OK.
+- Nonfat, low fat, vanilla, plain, Greek or regular yogurt is OK.
+Sour cream works too!